 Areas of Practice

 Sarah frequently presents papers on employment law developments at professional conferences.
 She enjoys collaborating with others and training senior executives on topics such as how to have difficult conversation with staff and managing workplace flexibility.
-Sarah is a recommended lawyer in Doyle’s Guide for 2021.
+Sarah was named in Best Lawyers in 2022 in the categories of Employee Benefits Law and Labour and Employment Law.

 Experience and expertise